Art-Sells/Arells/Build-Notes.md

 - All of them fade in and out (same as modules and pages in vavity.info)

 ## After Test
-- Save VavityCodeBase (with everything that has "Vavity" from Arells) architecture Offline (for testing) and online version (for deployment)
+- Save VavityCodeBase (with everything that has "Vavity" from Arells) architecture Offline (for testing) and online version (for deployment) and entire vavity API (vapa-mechanism and aggregator), chart (bull/sloth), aggregator...
+Then update Vavity Git
+Vavity Architecture:
+Separate Vavity architecture Offline (for testing) and prepare online version (for deployment)

 ### Home
 Slogan